vojtasvoboda/oc-reservations-plugin/README.md

 ## Configuration

-You can find plugin configuration at the CMS backend.
+You can find some plugin configuration at the CMS backend (datetime format, reservation length, time slot length, etc).
 But you can also set some values at plugin's config file.
 Config values are used when Settings value can not be found (and also because of backward compatibility with users using older version of plugin).

 When you want to override default plugin's *config.php*, which is placed at plugin's folder */config*, just create file: